 I am on birth control pills and I was sick so I took sudafed and Tylenol.
 I had unprotected sex and now I’m worried I might be pregnant.
 Should I have used a condom because of the medication I was taking?

-Cold medication like Sudafed and pain relievers like Tylenol won’t interfere with your birth control pills — so as long as you were taking your birth control correctly, you can feel confident that it was working to protect you from pregnancy.
+Cold medicine like Sudafed and pain relievers like Tylenol won’t mess with your birth control pills.
+If you’re taking your birth control correctly, you can feel confident that it’s working to protect you from pregnancy.

-A lot of people worry that certain medications they’re taking will reduce the effectiveness of the pill.
-But the only over-the-counter medications that can decrease the effectiveness of birth control pills is St. John’s Wort.
-Antibiotics won’t change the effectiveness of the pill, either, with the exception of the antibiotic rifampin.
+A lot of people worry that certain medicines or supplements they’re taking will make their birth control work less well.
+But the only over-the-counter medicine that can make your birth control pills less effective is St. John’s Wort.
+Antibiotics won’t change how well your pill works, either, with the exception of the antibiotic rifampin.

-There are certain prescription medications that can interact with the pill and decrease its effectiveness.
-Also, the pill can decrease or increase the effectiveness of some medications.
-That’s why it’s important to tell your health care provider if you’re on the pill or other hormonal birth control.
-Always let providers know about all the drugs and medications you take before they prescribe anything new for you.
+There are certain prescription medicines that can make the birth control pill work less well.
+Also, the pill can decrease or increase the effectiveness of some other medicines.
+That’s why it’s important to tell any nurse or doctor you see about all of the medicines you use, including birth control.
+Always let your nurse or doctor know about all the drugs and supplements you take before they prescribe anything new for you.